-Setting Detail Stereotype Icons Access: Diagram Properties > Elements: Use Stereotype Icons Default Value: True Enterprise Architect provides a diagram-level setting for the display of stereotyped objects.
-When the checkbox is selected, database objects on the diagram are displayed with an icon representing their stereotype instead of the stereotype name.
-Show Data Model Owner Access: Diagram Properties > Elements: Show Data Model Owner Default Value: True The system provides a diagram-level setting for the display of Owners.
+Setting Detail Stereotype Icons Access: 'Design > Diagram > Edit > Properties > Elements: Use Stereotype Icons' Default Value: True Enterprise Architect provides a diagram-level setting for the display of stereotyped objects.
+When the checkbox is selected, database objects on the diagram are displayed with an icon representing their stereotype instead of the stereotype name. table Account Account Show Data Model Owner Access: 'Design > Diagram > Edit > Properties > Elements: Show Data Model Owner' Default Value: True The system provides a diagram-level setting for the display of Owners.
 When the checkbox is selected, database objects on the current diagram will be displayed with their full name '{Owner.}ObjectName'.
-Customers_orders_statuses Show Column Details Access: Diagram Properties > Features: Show Attribute Detail Default Value: Name Only The system provides a diagram-level setting for the display of Table column names and datatypes.
+Account Online Store.Account Show Column Details Access: 'Design > Diagram > Edit > Properties > Features: Show Attribute Detail' Default Value: Name Only The system provides a diagram-level setting for the display of Table column names and datatypes.
 The available options are: 'Name Only' or 'Name and Type'.